apwbs/MARTSIA-Ethereum/README.md

 This repository contains the Ethereum implementation of the MARTSIA approach presented in the paper entitled: "[MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution](https://arxiv.org/abs/2303.17977)".
 For the experimental Algorand-based implementation, please check out https://github.com/apwbs/MARTSIA-Algorand.

 Check the Wiki for a detailed documentation.

+If you want to go back to the main [MARTSIA page please click here](https://github.com/apwbs/MARTSIA).